adsweet/Phylogenetics_Lab/Lab5/README.md

 :white_check_mark: __What conditions did you use for your parsimony analysis?__

 Next, let’s run an ML analysis on the same Bombus.nex file.
 We’re going to run both standard and ultrafast bootstrapping (Hoang et al. 2018).
 Ultrafast bootstrapping is a different method for assessing node support that is similar to bootstrapping, but is more computationally efficient for large, phylogemic datasets.
 Practically, the most important thing to note is that the range of ultrafast bootstraps differ, such that values above 95 are considered good support, compared to values above 70 for traditional bootstrapping.
+We will also specify the ```MFP``` (ModelFinder Plus) for the ```-m``` parameter, which tells IQ-TREE to first search for the best model before running a tree search.
 We are also setting the prefix this time for all of the output files.[^1]

 [^1]: Note that if you try to rerun without specifying the prefix, IQ-TREE will first attempt to use the default (the alignment file name, or the partition file name if a partition file is given).
 However, since we’ve already used the default filename, IQ-TREE will alert you that the run has already completed and won’t start a new analysis.
 If you wanted to simply rerun an analysis, you can get overwrite previous files by specifying the `-redo` argument.